WhoBrokeTheBuild/stephenlw.com/content/post/opengl-math-and-c.md

 +++
-title = "Writing an OpenGL Game Engine.
-In C. From Scratch."
+title = "Writing an OpenGL Game Engine"
 +++

 Before we start, you're probably asking "Why?"
 Well, to that I say "Why not?" and leave it at that.